 If your mobile device has personal information including access to your financial accounts, it’s important to take the necessary security steps to protect yourself, including:

-- Add a password for your lock screen (and control who knows it).
+- Adding a password for your lock screen (and control who knows it).

-- Limit the number of people who have Touch ID/Fingerprint ID access to your phone.
+- Limiting the number of people who have Touch ID/Fingerprint ID access to your phone.

 - Be suspicious or emails or texts from unknown senders.

-Managing your finances from a mobile device is a convenient option for those always on-the-go.
+Managing your finances from a mobile device is a convenient option for those on-the-go.
 As technology continues to improve, it’s important to protect yourself and always be vigilant.
-Taking these tips into considerations and continuously monitoring accounts will help keep your money safe.
+Taking these tips into consideration and continuously monitoring accounts will help keep your money safe.